conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

 ===================================

 In the previous example, we built our CMake project and used Conan to install and locate the **Zlib** library.
-Conan used the CMake version found in the system path to build this example.
-But, what happens if you don’t have CMake installed in your build environment or want to build your project with a specific CMake version different from the one you have already installed system-wide?
+Conan used the system path’s CMake version to build this example.
+But what happens if you want to build your project with a specific CMake version, different from the one already installed system-wide?
 In this case, you can declare this dependency in Conan using a type of requirement named ``tool_requires``.
-Let’s see an example of how to add a ``tool_requires`` to our project, and use a different CMake version to build it.
+Let’s see an example of how to add a ``tool_requires`` to our project and use a different CMake version to build it.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: